- What are your most recent incoming class statistics?

 Our Dean’s, Tuition, and K. Leroy Irvis scholarships do not require a separate application.
 After a student is admitted, he/she will be automatically reviewed for these scholarships.

 There are a handful of scholarships that require an application.
 If you fit the criteria for the scholarship, an application will be emailed after admittance.
 Some scholarships that require an application are the Public Interest Scholarship, Chief Justice Ralph J.Cappy Scholarship, K&L Gates Diversity Fellowship, Derrick A. Bell Scholarship in Law and Social Justice, and the Blue & Gold Dean's Scholarship .
 More detailed information on the application process for these scholarships can be found on our Scholarship webpage.

 Do you have a Public Interest Scholarship?

 We offer a Public Interest Scholarship that all admitted students are invited to apply.
-The deadline for the Public Interest Scholarship is February 15th.
-Rising 2L and 3L students are not eligible to apply for the Public Interest Scholarship.
+The deadline for the Public Interest Scholarship is March 15th.

 The federal student loan program is the most widely used student loans.
 To apply for and receive the federal student loans, you must complete the Free Application for Federal Student Aid at www.fafsa.ed.gov.
 More detailed information on federal student loans and alternative student loans can be found on our Loans webpage.